ivanearisty/obsidian/Classes + Uni/DAA/Week 2/Practice Set 2 — Answers.md

 - Problem 1
 	- **Assert:** **IF** $T(n)$ is $1\times T\left( \frac{n}{3} \right) + cn$, **THEN** the *one* is because we do the recursive step *once*
 - Problem 2:
-	- I need a review of substution method, can we do binary search, mergesort, and a backtracking question with something n^3 or n^2 time?
+	- I need a review of substitution method, can we do binary search, mergesort, and a backtracking question with something n^3 or n^2 time?
-- Problem 3:
+- Problem 6:
-	-
+	- Substitution practice

 # Practice Set 2
 ## Problem 1